-PSAT/NMSQT scores were posted by the College Board on Monday, December 12th.
+PSAT/NMSQT scores are posted by the College Board on Monday, December 12th.
 For many sophomores and juniors, this is probably their first foray into college application standardized testing.

 Here’s what the scores actually mean and how you can use them to guide you for next steps.